aidan938/Engineering-Up-Portfolio-Template/index.md

 # Final Milestone

-My final milestone, I've come a long way from where I started just a couple of months ago and have added a lot to my project.
-I've stripped away a lot of the parts that were originally on the robot to create room for my kicking arm.
-I changed the code a lot to accommodate the second H-Bridge which I go more in-depth about in my video below.
-I've loved this journey so far and I can't wait to see where this takes me in my future career.
+My final milestone was making the car able to respond to the remote.
+The remote is connected through a few wires and a IR reciver.
+I had to learn ho to use a bread board which I had never used before.
+I had to find out how it worked in order to find out if I was makeing it correctly and for My video of the project.
+It was really exiting to find out how to use it and I am exited to continue to learn how to use different parts in the future and to see where my learning takes me.

 [![Final Arduino Project](https://res.cloudinary.com/marcomontalbano/image/upload/v1682461069/video_to_markdown/images/youtube--IPL8EP8abRU-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=IPL8EP8abRU "Final Arduino Project")